RufelleEmmanuelPactol/trex-encryption/README.md

 # trex-encryption

+##Major Update!

+T-Rex Encryption Algorithm is finally out.
+With version 1.3, we are introducing major bug fixes, and are introducing a critical function: the tamper() function.

+The tamper function allows the algorithm to check whether a string is legitimately a string encrypted using the T-Rex algorithm.
+Moreover, it allows admins in "Election-With-C" to check whether election integrity is retained or not.
+The tamper() function checks all the characters of the strings to make sure that the NONE of the text is modified.
+One character shift, and it refuses to decrypt the string.
+This makes it so that it will be harder for hackers to crack the encryption.

+Download the file from here: https://drive.google.com/file/d/1jmSrIrYOE7JL96UtHmmO8L3nN9TcTzeM/view?usp=sharing

+##About T-Rex Encryption

 T-rex encryption is a string encryption program that uses the crypt.h header file originally intended for "Election with C." function guide for crpyt.h : crypt.h is a header file made specifically for ELECTION program created by Rufelle Pactol, 2022.